RENEWABLE ENERGY AND ENERGY EFFICIENCY IN CUBA

 - Transportation to and from all programmed activities

 - All program honoraria to host speakers, organizations and communities

 * Single room supplement $450

 ** There are usually two or three days when participants wish to explore some meal options on their own

 Fee does not include:

 - Airfare from your home city to Miami

 - Bottled water and other beverages

 - Expenses of a personal nature

-Here is the registration form for this Cuba conference and program.
-Please complete the form and scan/email it, along with a copy of your passport, to Pam Montanaro at firstname.lastname@example.org
+To register for the trip, please complete the application form below and scan/email it, along with a copy of your passport, to Pam Montanaro at firstname.lastname@example.org

 If you prefer, you may call in your credit card account number to Pam at 510-318-4910, but you must still fill out and sign the Credit Card Authorization page on the form (simply leaving the line for the cc number blank.
 A deposit of $500 is due upon registration.